Otho Holland Williams: Early life

-Otho Holland Williams was born on March 1, 1749, the third generation of his family born on the North American Continent, his ancestors having emigrated from Wales.
-For the first year of his life, he lived with his parents Joseph and Prudence Williams in Prince George's County until the family settled at the mouth of the Conecocheague near present-day Williamsport.
-His family home was Springfield Farm, listed on the National Register of Historic Places in 1974.
-Shortly before Joseph Williams death, he placed his thirteen-year-old son into the care of his brother-in-law Mr. Ross, who worked in the clerk's office in Frederick County.
+His paternal grandfather John Williams (1685-1728) had settled in Queen Anne Parish in Prince George's County after marrying Lucy Harding.
+His maternal grandfather, Otho Holland Jr. (1692-1731) had settled in Londontowne in Anne Arundel County after marrying Mary Margaret Selby of All Hallow's Parish.
+Shortly before Joseph Williams died, he placed his thirteen-year-old son into the care of his brother-in-law Mr. Ross, who worked in the Frederick County clerk's office.
 After studying the duties of the office, Williams took charge of the office himself before moving to Baltimore for similar employment at the age of eighteen.

-In the spring of 1774, Williams returned to Frederick and entered into commercial life.
+In the spring of 1774, Williams returned to Frederick, the Frederick County seat and entered into commercial life.